Keck-FOBOS/fiberlab/docs/installation.rst

 .. warning::

     Tests do not currently exist!
+Text here is a placeholder.

 If you've installed with the developer dependencies, you can test the installation using ``pytest``: